If you were faced with the decision to quit a bad habit or die, which would you choose?

 - Hidden competing commitments

 This category is the most straightforward.
 Here, I want you to list your number one aim, ambition, or goal.
-Please keep the following salient points in mind when crafting your goal:
+Keep in mind:

 - Your goal needs to be important to you.
 You need to have a strong internal urge or propulsion towards the achievement of this goal.
 This is much greater than “it would be nice“.
 You should feel as though you need to achieve this goal.